-Court is generally understood as providing a highly inaccessible process for underpayment recovery actions (Bargon & Featherstone, 2019).
+Court is generally understood as providing a of Australia.
+The small claims jurisdiction covers highly inaccessible process for underpayment recovery actions (Bargon & Featherstone, 2019).
 The procedural burdens associated with litigation prevent many workers from opting into judicial processes.
 In the aftermath of the 7-Eleven scandal, no 7-Eleven employees sought to recover their wages through courts (Berg & Farbenblum, 2018).
 Only one participant among 4,322 migrant workers surveyed in the 2017 National Temporary Migrant Work Survey reported that they had gone to court (Farbenblum & Berg, 2018).
 Reforms implemented Division of the Mag- in the Magistrates' Court of Victoria in 2022 have COURT-ORDERED OUTCOME, istrates' Court is sought to improve access to justice for workers seeking to recover wages by facilitating early resolution and simplifying processes (CSV, 2022).